Gyrotropic Magnetic Effect in Black Phosphorus Irradiated with Bicircular Light

-Finally, in order to guide future experimental efforts to observe this effect, we evaluate the conditions needed and likelihood of success.
-In terms of the parameters for inducing the gyrotropic current, the pump photon energy and amplitude of the BCL are set as $\hbar \omega = 1$ eV and $eA_0/\hbar = 0.01$ \AA$^{-1}$, corresponding to an electric field peak strength of $9.96 \times 10^7$ V$/$m (or energy density of $2.63 \times 10^{9}$ W$/$cm$^2$).
-For a ultrafast laser pulse with a brief duration of 90 fs that is long enough to realize Floquet signatures with strong band renormalization in BP~\cite{2023Pseudospin}.
-In this case, the laser fluence is only 0.24 mJ$/$cm$^2$ that is far below the damage threshold for laser ablation in BP~\cite{adma.201704405}, suggesting the energy deposition and heating effects are small.
-It is worth noting that there are inevitably the optical transitions and heating effects when the light field intensity increases, the gyrotropic current can still be detected in a lock-in type experiment, due spurious and heating effects are independent of $\alpha$.
-Consequently, compressed BP driven by BCL may provide an unprecedented experimental advantages for exploring the gyrotropic current.
+Finally, to facilitate experimental observation, we assess the feasibility of detecting the gyrotropic current.
+In terms of the parameters for inducing the gyrotropic current, the pump photon energy and amplitude of BCL are set as $\hbar \omega = 1$ eV and $eA_0/\hbar = 0.01$ \AA$^{-1}$, corresponding to an electric field peak strength of $9.96 \times 10^7$ V$/$m (or energy density of $2.63 \times 10^{9}$ W$/$cm$^2$).
+In the previous time- and angle-resolved photoelectron spectroscopy experimental study~\cite{2023Pseudospin}, the penetration depth was estimated to be $\sim14$ nm, corresponding to a stack of 25-30 atomic layers.
+As the used probe depth is significantly smaller than $\sim3.5$ nm, this implies that the region being measured experiences a nearly uniform pump fluence.
+Therefore, it is experimentally feasible to create a sufficiently thick, uniformly illuminated region where the predicted topological phase transition and the associated bulk GME can be realized and measured.
+Besides, a pulse duration of 90 fs is sufficient to realize Floquet band renormalization in BP~\cite{2023Pseudospin} at a low fluence of 0.24 mJ/cm$^2$, well below the laser damage threshold~\cite{adma.201704405}, thereby minimizing heating.
+Moreover, even at higher intensities where heating occurs, the gyrotropic current can be isolated via lock-in measurements, as spurious signals and heating are independent of $\alpha$.
+Experimentally, the GME current vanishes at zero magnetic field and oscillates with BCL polarization, allowing it to be clearly distinguished from other transport phenomena.
+These advantages position compressed BP under BCL irradiation as a highly promising platform for observing and controlling the gyrotropic current.